This blog may contain affiliate links. Read our disclosure policy for more info.

 - Price: Check price here!

-We left this class with big smiles on our faces, and a recipe book so that we could recreate the dishes we made at home.
-Whether you’re a stranger to the kitchen or a seasoned cook, you won’t want to miss this class, so grab your spot before it sells out.
+You’ll even get a recipe book to bring home, making it easy to recreate your favorites later.
+Whether you’re a stranger to the kitchen or a seasoned cook, you won’t want to miss this class, so make sure to grab your spot before it sells out.

 Reserve your spot on this tour here to access FREE cancellation options!